Use this endpoint to send data to one or more variables of a Device

 X-Auth-Token | Token | Yes | Authentication Token of your account. |

-Content-Type | application/json | Yes | The type of data of the body. |
+Content-Type | application/json | Yes | The media type of the request body. |

 Body